Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Preliminaries

-Let $y_s\in\mathcal{Y}$ be the label of the event $s$, which indicates the veracity of the event.
+{\bf Rumor Detection.} Let $y_s\in\mathcal{Y}$ be the label of the event $s$, indicating the veracity of the event.
 The label set $\mathcal{Y}$ consists of non-rumors, false rumors, true rumors, and unverified rumors.
-Some datasets contain only two classes, i.e., rumors and non-rumors.
+Some datasets contain only two classes: rumors and non-rumors.
 Given a set of events $\{s_0, s_1, \cdots\}$ obtained from social networks, the goal of rumor detection is to predict the veracity of each event.